Rivian shares rise, despite larger than expected loss - KESQ

 The company said it had a first quarter operating loss of $1.77 a share, worse than the $1.44 a share forecast by analysts surveyed by Refinitiv.
 Revenue for the startup company was only $95 million, far less than the $130 million forecast.

 But the company’s outlook going forward was more important to investors than the quarterly results.
-Shares of Rivian initially gained more than 10% in after-hours trading following the report before retreating to about a 4% gain once the company’s call with investors began.
-Shares of Rivian initially gained more than 10% in after-hours trading following the report.
+Shares of Rivian gained as much as 10% in after-hours trading following the report.

+“To say the Rivian story has been disappointing to us (and the Street) so far would be an understatement,” said Dan Ives, tech analyst at Wedbush Securities in a note to clients.
+“It does seem the corner has been slowly turned.
+However … they need to start delivering models to customers and stop the excuses.”

+Ives kept his overperform, or buy, recommendation on the stock.
+But he cut its price target to $30 from $60 a share.

 It’s been a tough run for Rivian shares lately.
 News that early investor Ford sold 8 million of the 102 million shares of Rivian stock it held sent Rivian stock down 21% in trading Monday.
 Its shares continued to slide another 10% during trading Tuesday and Wednesday to close at a post-IPO low.